-The Remuneration Policy has been adopted by the Board of Directors and approved by the shareholders of Chr.
-Hansen Holding A/S at the Annual General Meeting held on November 27, 2019.
-The Remuneration Policy is applicable to incentive programs with respect to the financial year 2019/20 and subsequent financial years.
+The-This Remuneration Policy has been adopted by the Board of Directors and approved by the shareholders of Chr.
+Hansen Holding A/S at the Annual General Meeting held on November 247, 2021.
+The only substantive amendment compared to the Remuneration Policy for Chr.
+Hansen Holding A/S adopted at the Annual General Meeting held November 27, 2019, is the inclusion of a new Section 2.6 (Directors' and Officers' Liability Insurance and Indemnification).19.

+The Remuneration Policy is applicable to remuneration incentive programs with respect to the financial year 202119/220 and subsequent financial years.